Harmony in Blue and Gold: The Peacock Room dates from 1876-1877. 1

 According to the Pennells, Whistler thought the colours of the carpet's border and of the flowers on the leather wall hangings clashed with the Princesse, whereupon Leyland gave Whistler permission to change them.
 6

 Whistler went on to paint the shelves with a combination of dutch metal (imitation gold leaf) and a transparent greenish glaze.
-Jeckyll became ill and was forced to abandon the project.
+Jeckyll became ill and was forced to abandon the project completely.
 Whistler lived at 49 Princes Gate all the summer of 1876 to work on the room decoration.
-7 Whistler told the Pennells, 'I just painted as I went on, without design or sketch – it grew as I painted.'
-8 In August Whistler told Leyland,
+7 He told the Pennells, 'I just painted as I went on, without design or sketch – it grew as I painted.'
+8 In fact, Whistler did not do all the work, but had several assistants, including Matthew Robinson Elden (1839-1885), Henry Greaves (1843-1904), and Walter Greaves (1846-1930).
+In August Whistler told Leyland,

-'Your walls are finished - they are to receive their last coat of varnish tomorrow - (indeed the men [possibly Henry Greaves (1843-1904) and Walter Greaves (1846-1930)] promised to do part this afternoon) - and on Friday you can put up the pots -
+'Your walls are finished - they are to receive their last coat of varnish tomorrow - (indeed the men promised to do part this afternoon) - and on Friday you can put up the pots -

 The blue which I tried as an experiment was quite injurious on the tone of that leather - and so I have carefully erased all trace of it - retouching the small yellow flowers wherever required - leaving the whole work perfect and complete - The wave pattern above and below - on the green gold - will alone be painted in blue - and this I shall come and do on Friday - without at all interfering with the pots or the leather.'
 9

 By September 1876 Whistler's 'wave pattern' had evolved into a peacock scheme.
 The story that Whistler had proposed a similar scheme to William Cleverly Alexander (1840-1916), which was not accepted, is apocryphal.
 10 It probably originates with W. C. Alexander himself.
 11